Mastering the Art of Values-Based Hiring in 6 Steps

 - Communicate on eye-level, always.
 Never below and never above.

 So, your recruiting pipeline is already full with amazing candidates that love and identify with your talent marketing content.
-But how do you determine, aside from skills and expertise, if a candidate is a true values-fit?
+But how do you determine, aside from skills and expertise, if a candidate is a true values-match and -add?

 Here are 3 essential ways for values mapping: